L.A. Noire Review

 L.A.
 Noire 8.5

-The interrogations are what stole the show in this game, although in the end I would have liked the game to not divulge that you got a question right or wrong as soon as you make a decision, but let the player decide by the reaction of the suspect or witness if they chose the correct response.
-This could have added a whole another aspect to the game that would have raised the difficulty dramatically.
+The interrogations are what stole the show in this game, although in the end, I would have liked the game to not divulge that you got a question right or wrong as soon as you make a decision, but let the player decide by the reaction of the suspect or witness if they chose the correct response.
+This could have added a whole other aspect to the game that would have raised the difficulty dramatically.

-Some of the cases in the game are very slow moving and seem to drag on at points.
+Some of the cases in the game are very slow-moving and seem to drag on at points.
 Thankfully there are only a few that do so.
-The side missions that can be accessed while driving around during the main story are nothing more than action sequences to get your fill as the main story focuses more on the detective work than good old fashioned shootouts.
-Once again these could have been taken further and had more freedom in how to deal with the suspects.
+The side missions that can be accessed while driving around during the main story are nothing more than action sequences to get your fill as the main story focuses more on the detective work than good old-fashioned shootouts.
+Once again, these could have been taken further and had more freedom in how to deal with the suspects.
 Shooting every suspect seems to be the only way to complete the missions.

 Simply Put